Benign familial neonatal seizures: BFNC3

 The rarest cause of BFNE, occurring in only one known family, is a chromosomal inversion.
 This occurs on chromosome 5 and the inversion is of the p15 through q11 area.
 Affected individuals, thus, have the karyotype 46,XY,inv(5)(p15q11).
 Why this inversion leads to the BFNE phenotype is unknown.

 Management

-Neonatal seizures are often controlled with phenobarbital administration.
+Generally speaking, Neonatal seizures are often controlled with phenobarbital administration.
+While phenobarbital can be used for symptomatic treatment of BFNC, several studies have shown favorable response to anti-seizure medications that specifically block sodium channels (see article on Sodium channel blocker).
+However, at this time, phenobarital is the first line therapy for BFNC.
 Recurrent seizures later in life are treated in the standard ways (covered in the main epilepsy article).
 Depending on the severity, some infants are sent home with heart and oxygen monitors that are hooked to the child with stick on electrodes to signal any seizure activity.
 Once a month the monitor readings are downloaded into a central location for the doctor to be able to read at a future date.
 This monitor is only kept as a safeguard as usually the medication wards off any seizures.
 Once the child is weaned off the phenobarbital, the monitor is no longer necessary.

 History

-BFNE was first described in 1964 by Andreas Rett and named by another group four years later.
+BFNE was first described in 1964 by Andreas Rett and named by Bjerre and Corelius four years later.
 Andreas Rett is better known for his later characterization of Rett syndrome.
+Both studies were published in German, but have yet to be translated in English.
+The mutations associated with BFNE were first mapped and descripted by Leppert and colleagues in 1989.